Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Since these maps have to be remembered by the user,
 they can be discovered within any operational context by pressing Ctrl-H.
 This is a feature provided by the toolkit.
-### Display handling: State display and partial display updates
+### The activity-handler's display: State display and partial display updates
 An activity-handler always has a current display state and a function to display it.
 This function is always called by the SessionManager.
 This state is displayed when the activity-handler is first loaded into the app